 - An action button that opens a pop-up menu.
 For now, the SavaPage logo with the GDPR and About button is available.
 See Section 3.13, "GDPR Dialog" [77]. - The Community Member name, in our case "SavaPage Demo". - A button with the inline pagometer Pie-Chart followed by the id of the logged in user.
 The blue color in the chart represents the number of pages the user printed to SavaPage.
 The green color represents the number of pages exported to PDF.
 The red color depicts the pages printed to Proxy Printers.
 The button opens a dialog with User Details, including pagometer details. - The Help button opens a custom URL in a new tab.
-The URL is set with configuration property "webapp.user.help.url" and enabled with "webapp.user.help.url.enable" Y (default) or N.
+The URL is set with configuration property "webap-p.user.help.url" and is enabled with "webapp.user.help.url.enable" default value Y (disable with value N).